-Human activity in this region dates back to around the 10th century BCE or earlier.
-The Kaunians settled there beginning around the 6th century BCE, but real architectural structures did not surface until around the 4th century BCE.
+Human activity in this region dates back to around the tenth century BCE.
+The Kaunians settled there beginning around the sixth century BCE.
+But real architectural structures did not surface until around the fourth century BCE.
 The Greek historian, Herodotus, wrote that he believed the Kaunians were the indigenous people of the region.
-Their language and culture indicated that they had a close association with their neighbors, the Carians, although Herodotus pointed out differences in social customs between the two groups.
+Their language and culture indicated that they had a close association with their neighbors, the Carians.
+However, Herodotus pointed out differences between the two cultures in their social customs.

-From roughly 500 BCE to 600 CE this port city flourished, and until the Romans finally took control around 85 BCE, it was conquered repeatedly by different forces.
+From roughly 500 BCE to 600 CE this port city flourished.
+It was conquered repeatedly by different forces until the Romans finally took control around 85 BCE.
+Eventually, the inhabitants abandoned the city circa 1500 CE, and it lay forgotten for roughly 500 years.

 Chronology of Rulership

--In 546 BCE, Persian forces, led by general Harpagos conquered.
+-In 546 BCE, Persian forces, led by general Harpagos conquered the area.

--In the 4th century BCE, the Persian Hecatomnos regained rule.
+-In the fourth century BCE, the Persian Hecatomnos regained rule.
 The city merged with its neighbor, Caria.

 -In 85 BCE Romans placed the region back under the governance of Rhodes.
-It remained in the Roman Empire until the 13th century.
+It remained in the Roman Empire until the thirteenth century.

--Between the 13th-15th centuries, Turkish forces invaded and eventually took the whole region.
+-Between the thirteenth and the fifteenth centuries, Turkish forces invaded and eventually took the whole region.

-Although there have been many fascinating discoveries, these are the most impressive:
+Although there have been many fascinating discoveries, the following are the most impressive.